 Dental Practices And Phase Out Thresholds

-Most dental practices fall into the Specified Service Trade or Business (SSTB) category because they are health service providers.
-That matters because SSTBs face a phase out of the QBI benefit as taxable income rises.
+Most dental practices fall under the Specified Service Trade or Business (SSTB) category since they provide health services.
+This is important for the Qualified Business Income Deduction for Dentists because SSTBs face a phase-out of the QBI benefit as taxable income increases.

 If your taxable income is below the lower threshold, you get the deduction like anyone else.